ECQF Game #6 Review: Toronto Maple Leafs 3 vs. Boston Bruins 1 | Maple Leafs Hotstove

 9. William Nylander sure was feeling it tonight, making up for some lost time after his struggles earlier in the series.
 Babcock will want to play the forecheck that set the stage for his goal later on in the same shift on a loop for him in the video room.
 With 12 minutes left in the second period, Nylander also came off the bench with the bit between his teeth and threw a Bruin off the puck down low, spent the shift in the offensive zone, and then finished his check hard before getting off the ice.
 Babcock will want to bottle that Nylander up and store him on ice for Game 7.

-10. Part of me thinks the Leafs depth is starting to surface as an advantage as this series goes deeper and deeper — it was interesting to see how hard Boston rode their top guys trying to close this series out tonight, and it makes me wonder whether the Leafs benefited from that later in the game.
+10. Part of me thinks the Leafs depth is starting to surface as an advantage as this series goes deeper and deeper — it was interesting to see how hard Boston rode their top guys trying to close this series out tonight while the Leafs rolled their lines, and it makes me wonder whether the Leafs benefited from that later in the game (and into Game 7).
 In general, you’d like to say the momentum is clearly on the Leafs side now heading into a much-anticipated Game 7 showdown, but that would be forgetting recent history between these organizations, and it’s also not really in keeping with how Game 7s typically work.
 It’s a whole new deal unto itself, and prior stats and storylines can be crumpled up and thrown over the shoulder for the most part.

 Seems fitting the Leafs drew the Bruins.